Growmark, Inc; Soybean field with weeds uncontrolled

 Perhaps your soybean fields look fine, but the yield potential isn’t where you expect.
 Have you assessed your soils for soybean cyst nematodes recently?
 It may be time to look at the pressure imposed by this pathogen and consider management options.
 Are you willing to rotate to corn next season?
 Can you select a variety that has a different source of SCN resistance?

 All of these items help you improve your chances of having a profitable season.
-A little note taking now can pay big dividends for you in the future!
-Your local FS crop specialist can help you decide the best management products and programs for your fields and can provide you with a list of options that fit your individual needs.
+A little sweat equity now taking notes can pay big dividends for you in the future!
+Your local FS crop specialist can help you decide the best management practices/programs and products for your fields and can provide you with a list of options that fit your individual needs